 Disenrollment

 Students who have voluntarily or involuntarily disenrolled from any prior online program session will only receive one additional attempt to successfully complete the program.
-A second voluntary or involuntary disenrollment will result in the student being placed in a space-available category for future coursework.
+A second voluntary or involuntary disenrollment will result in the student being placed at the bottom of the waitlist for enrollment in a future program.

 For students desiring to withdraw, please email your professor and OnlineAdmin@usnwc.edu.